 - Increase in the instant asset write-off – For businesses purchasing assets, the instant asset write-off threshold has been increased from $30,000 to $150,000.
 Fact sheet.

-If you are unsure which of the measures above relate to your own specific situation, please do not hesitate to speak to your adviser.
+If you are unsure which of the measures above relate to your own specific situation, please do not hesitate to speak to your financial advisor.